 fn second_word(s: &String) -> &str {

-We now have a straightforward API that’s much harder to mess up.
-Remember our bug from before, when we got the first word but then cleared the string so that our first word was invalid?
+We now have a straightforward API that’s much harder to mess up, since the compiler will ensure the references into the String remain valid.
+Remember the bug in the program in Listing 4-11, when we got the index to the end of the first word but then cleared the string so our index was invalid?
 That code was logically incorrect but didn’t show any immediate errors.
-The problems would show up later, if we kept trying to use the first word index with an emptied string.
-Slices make this bug impossible, and let us know we have a problem with our code much sooner.
+The problems would show up later if we kept trying to use the first word index with an emptied string.
+Slices make this bug impossible and let us know we have a problem with our code much sooner.
 Using the slice version of first_word will throw a compile time error:

 Filename: src/main.rs